davewasthere/davewasthere.github.com/_posts/2013-01-01-2012-the-latter-half.md

 I'd managed to make it back in time for Paul's stag do, and Kev, Sam & I had gone to visit them on the last bike trip.
 But since Paul moved from Cheltenham, I've really seen too little of him.
 Life moves on like that though.
 Sometimes the planet seems so small, and other times, it's just too big.

 The wedding venue was so lush!
 At the Eibsee Hotel in Grainau.
 I don't think you could find a more picture-perfect location.
+Definitely set a massively high bar for future weddings.

+After a lovely weekend, Maggie and I headed back to Munich for a quick explore before heading back to the UK.
+Wandered all around Munich, and I've got to say, it's a gorgeous city.
+Germany is really growing on me!

+I think the rest of the year was a bit of a blur, as I picked up a new project and that had me pretty busy.
+That, and I managed to break my camera in Germany, so I really didn't get out much and have very few photos...
+So it was all work and no play for poor Davie.
+I also left it pretty late (Early Dec) to head back down under for my annual winter avoidance.
+But got there in the end...